 So, how do we go about booking?

-A booking fee secures the date, once that fee is paid then no other enquiry for that date will be entertained.
+A booking fee secures the date.
+Once that fee is paid then no other enquiry for that date will be entertained.
 The booking fee secures your wedding date.
-The booking fee is a non returnable payment.
+Booking fee is a non returnable payment.